alexarje/sensing/book/intro.md

 Open Education aligns closely with the principles of Open Research, which emphasize transparency, accessibility, and reproducibility.
 In this course, we aim to integrate these principles by providing access to:

 - **Open Publications**: Most of the required reading materials will be openly available, either entirely free ("free as in speech") or through institutional agreements ("free as in beer").
-This means that there should be no economic barrier for attaining relevant knowledge.
+This means that there should be no economic barrier to attaining relevant knowledge.

 - **Open Data**: Wherever possible, datasets used in the course will be openly shared.
 This allows students to analyze, visualize, and interpret data independently, fostering a deeper understanding of the material and encouraging reproducibility in their work.